-It can sometimes be poorly understood, but large-format printing, also known as large-scale or wide-format printing, could bring a number of benefits to your business’s branding.
+It can sometimes be poorly understood, but large format printing, also known as large-scale or wide-format printing, could bring a number of benefits to your branding strategy.

 These days, printing in a bigger size in no way means having to compromise on efficiency or quality.
 Indeed, the process is similar to standard printing and just as quick, plus you get exactly the same levels of colour and detail.